igrishaev/farseer/README.md

 Use dynamic context when to pass a value that is only needed for the current RPC request.
 In that case, pass the context map as the second argument to the function made by the `make-handler`.
-The example with the dabase would look like
+The example with the database would look like this:
-this:

 ~~~clojure
 ;; no static context